 Anti-war solidarity of the Ukrainian and Russian pavilions at the Venice Biennale

 Another coup echoing with Ukraine occurred at the 59th Venice Biennale.
 First of all, the Ukrainian pavilion team canceled (“ we are not able to continue working on the pavilion project due to the danger to our lives “), while calling on Instagram “ the international artistic community to use all our influence to stop the Russian invasion of Ukraine “.
 A message that has obviously been heard.
 Monday, February 28, the Russian team, including artists Alexandra Sukhareva and Kirill Savchenkov, has just resigned in turn, announcing that the Russian pavilion will remain closed during the opening of the Biennale in April so as not to serve as justification for a military invasion.
-In a letter posted on social media, Raimundas Malasauskasthe commissioner of the Russian pavilion, left no doubt about the reasons for his withdrawal: ” I cannot continue in view of the Russian military invasion and bombing of Ukraine.
+In a letter posted on social media, Raimundas Malasauskasthe commissioner of the Russian pavilion, left no doubt regarding the reasons for his withdrawal: ” I cannot continue in view of the Russian military invasion and bombing of Ukraine.
 This war is politically and emotionally unbearable. »

 A wave of protests and resignations in Russia